RaoulLuque/PlantSwap/doc/milestone_1/problem_description.md

 trade their plants / offsets for other plants of their liking.

-The project therefore tries to tackle the problem of many people having a lot of offsets and plants they do not like anymore.
-One can either sell plants for an in-app currency which can then be used to buy plants from other people or directly trade plants with other people.
+The project therefore tries to tackle the problem of many people having too many offsets to use themselves and possibly even plants they don't like anymore.
+In the application one can either sell plants for an in-app currency which can then be used to buy plants from other people or directly trade plants with other people.
 This enables a more abstract trading process than having to find another person which wants to trade the exact plant one is looking for.

 Furthermore, this enables the option to buy the in-app currency for real money which would be a stream of